4 DAYS FROM $2,499

 Tour Dublin’s Kilmainham Gaol Prison, then enjoy your choice of tours

-This morning, enjoy your first President's Club feature with a tour of Dublin's Kilmainham Goal Prison, where you will learn more about the history of Ireland, its wars, and its prominent revolutionary figureheads.
+This morning, enjoy your first President Cruise Feature with a tour of Dublin's Kilmainham Goal Prison, where you will learn more about the history of Ireland, its wars, and its prominent revolutionary figureheads.

 Enjoy lunch on your own in Dublin and soak in as much as you can — this afternoon you’ll have your choice of tours before later embarking the Ocean Explorer.